StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

 `urn : <prefix> : monitor : <unique-monitor-identification>`

-The `prefix` is described in more detail in [topology identifiers](../../../configure/topology/identifiers.md), while the `unique-monitor-identification` is user-definable and free-form.
+* The `<prefix>` is described in more detail in [topology identifiers](../../../configure/topology/identifiers.md).
+* The `<unique-monitor-identification>` is user-definable and free-form.

 ### Monitor function

-Each monitor configured in StackState uses a monitor function to compute the health state results attached to the elements.
+Each monitor configured in StackState uses a monitor function to compute the health state results that are attached to the elements.

-Monitor functions are scripts that accept the 4T data as input, check the data based on some internal logic and output health state mappings for the affected topology elements.
-The function is run periodically by the monitor runner.
-It is responsible for detecting any changes in the data that can be considered to change an element's health state.
+Monitor functions are scripts that accept 4T data as input, check the data based on some internal logic and output health state mappings for the affected topology elements.
+The function is run periodically by the monitor runner (at the configured `intervalSeconds`).
+The monitor function is responsible for detecting any changes in the data that can be considered to change an element's health state.

-You can list the available monitor functions via the CLI command:
+You can list the available monitor functions using the CLI command:

 {% tabs %}
 {% tab title="CLI: sts (new)" %}